 As a tourist, it can be too easy to go through a checklist of the main attractions and think you’ve “seen” London.
 Hell, even if you’re a local, you know that it is all too easy to get stuck in a rut doing the same old things.

-I’m not throwing shade.
-Believe me, I am not (well, I kind of am but in the friendliest, loveliest way).
+We’re not throwing shade.
+Believe us, we are not (well, we kind of are but in the friendliest, loveliest way).

-As a born and bred Londoner, I’ve gone through my fair share of “OMFG I love London” and “ugh, I’m so bored – all I wanna do is sit at home and drink tea” phases with this weird and wonderful city I call home.
+We’ve all gone through our fair share of “OMFG I love London” and “ugh, I’m so bored – all I wanna do is sit at home and drink tea” phases with this weird and wonderful city we call home.

 Make no bones about it though, if you’re not discovering secret places in London, you’re only hearing half the story.